truemail-rb/truemail-rb.github.io/docs/truemail-go/troubleshooting.md

 ## Using in non Golang project

-You can use Truemail outside of your Ruby project via [Truemail Server](https://truemail-rb.org/truemail-rack).
+You can use Truemail outside of your Golang project via [Truemail Server](https://truemail-rb.org/truemail-rack).
 For today we have 3 native clients ([Ruby](https://truemail-rb.org/truemail-ruby-client), [Crystal](https://truemail-rb.org/truemail-crystal-client), [Java](https://truemail-rb.org/truemail-java-client)) for this implementation.